Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Preed sat in his chair, doing something with a big bowl of freshly-picked garden veggies.
 They smelled nice!
 Clean, crisp, kinda sweet!
 They also sounded like they might be crunchy, and they had a *really* nice bright green color, too.
 Preed looked up, gave them one of his affectionate smiles, and stoked another log on the fire.

-“I find myself almost jealous, watching you four discover all of this.”
+"I find myself almost jealous, watching you four discover all of this."

-“Maybe we should figure out how to sensitize the Human nose next,” Naydra suggested playfully.
+"Maybe we should figure out how to sensitize the Human nose next," Naydra suggested playfully.
 She was lying on her back, counting embers as they drifted upward.

-“If my nose were any more sensitive, I don’t know how I’d tolerate Gorku after he’s been at his weights…”
+"If my nose were any more sensitive, I don’t know how I’d tolerate Gorku after he’s been at his weights…"

-“Or me!”
+"Or me!"
 Daar said playfully.

-“Oh… Fssh.”
+"Oh… Fssh."
 Naydra made a dismissive sound.
-“You’d enjoy so much more!”
+"You’d enjoy so much more!"

-*“‘Specially* your own cooking!”
+*"‘Specially* your own cooking!"
 Gorku agreed, loyally.

-“Gorku, one of these days you’ll figure out that I was never a great cook,” Preed told him.
-“I was just the best cook on the station.”
+"Gorku, one of these days you’ll figure out that I was never a great cook," Preed told him.
+"I was just the best cook on the station."

-“Wassat word Champ Gyotin said? *Heresy!”*
+"Wassat word Champ Gyotin said? *Heresy!"*

-“Simple home cooking and stews, that’s all,” Preet said as he sat down.
-“Do you know how long it took me to get the noodles right?
-I could barely remember how my mother used to do them…”
+"Simple home cooking and stews, that’s all," Preet said as he sat down.
+"Do you know how long it took me to get the noodles right?
+I could barely remember how my mother used to do them…"

-“Well...I like it.”
+"Well...I like it."
 Leemu was just as loyal as Gorku!
-“And, uh, My Father...I’m having trouble breathing.”
+"And, uh, My Father...I’m having trouble breathing."

-“...Oh!
-Sarry.”
+"...Oh!
+Sarry."
 Daar let go.
 A little.
 It was enough for the two to squirm into a more comfortable position but he weren’t gonna let ‘em up just yet.
 He had more snuggle time to catch up on!

-“Is it me, or does red have a *scent* in my head?”
+"Is it me, or does red have a *scent* in my head?"
 Naydra asked, dreamily.
-“Not just the one I can smell right now, but whenever I think of it, I feel other things, too.
-It’s all connected now.”
+"Not just the one I can smell right now, but whenever I think of it, I feel other things, too.
+It’s all connected now."

 Daar could *definitely* sympathize with that.
 He snuffled at her neck and sighed happily, then rolled everyone over to enjoy a different view.

-“Red has always made me think of smoke, and spice, and warm things,” Preed agreed.
+"Red has always made me think of smoke, and spice, and warm things," Preed agreed.

-“Yeah… but other stuff too.”
+"Yeah… but other stuff too."

-“Passion?
+"Passion?
 Rage?
 Life?
 Those are other associations humans have with it.
 Where I grew up, Red is Sunday, the day of *Surya* so it’s associated with the sun… in China, red is good luck.
 It also has political connections!
-In America it means the Republican party, elsewhere it means socialism, or communism, in Thailand it’s the colour of pro-democracy...”
+In America it means the Republican party, elsewhere it means socialism, or communism, in Thailand it’s the colour of pro-democracy..."

-“I dunno if I can load all that into it,” Daar mused.
-“I’d, uh...mebbe not wanna load it down with how Humans think ‘bout it, *yijao?”* That was a nice sharp clear thought, which was always nice when he was wallowin’ in sensation.
+"I dunno if I can load all that into it," Daar mused.
+"I’d, uh...mebbe not wanna load it down with how Humans think ‘bout it, *yijao?"* That was a nice sharp clear thought, which was always nice when he was wallowin’ in sensation.
 Kinda literally, just then.

-“I have some books on colour theory, My Father.
-You can borrow them if you want.”
+"I have some books on colour theory, My Father.
+You can borrow them if you want."

-“Hmm!
+"Hmm!
 I might jus’ take ‘ya up on that, lil’ Brother!
-Still...meebe we should explore all this on our *own.* An’ I think you been doin’ that already, ain’t’cha?!”
+Still...meebe we should explore all this on our *own.* An’ I think you been doin’ that already, ain’t’cha?!"

-“I’ve tried.”
+"I’ve tried."

 Daar decided he needed to encourage the little silverfur, and he did it the only way he knew: smother him in affection.
 Which was admittedly more of a brownie thing...but whatever.

-“Naw!
-I seen ‘yer paintings, and they’re pretty damn good I think!”
+"Naw!
+I seen ‘yer paintings, and they’re pretty damn good I think!"

-*“Hnnngh!* My Fath--*hrk!!”*
+*"Hnnngh!* My Fath--*hrk!!"*

-“He can’t paint if you squish him, bumpkin…” Naydra said, softly.
+"He can’t paint if you squish him, bumpkin…" Naydra said, softly.

-“But I ain’t hardly squeezin’ much!
-We just gotta git him stronger!”
+"But I ain’t hardly squeezin’ much!
+We just gotta git him stronger!"
 Daar felt his tail wag up a storm.

-“I think his eyeballs might pop out, my love.”
+"I think his eyeballs might pop out, my love."
 Naydi was trying not to chitter, he could tell.

-“Oh…*fiiiine.”* He let Leemu up, who gasped a little overdramatically.
+"Oh…*fiiiine."* He let Leemu up, who gasped a little overdramatically.
 Daar followed up with a fond nip on the ear.
-“Don’t unnersell ‘yerself, y’hear?”
+"Don’t unnersell ‘yerself, y’hear?"

 He was about to pounce on Gorku and spread the love a little more, when Brother Tiyun showed up pretty much from nowhere, like he always did. *Sneaky* silverfur, he was.
 He may have been an off-breed Brother of Highmountain but he *had* to have some Whitecrest in him.

-“I have your evening briefing, My Father…”
+"I have your evening briefing, My Father…"

 Daar sighed, rolled over, kicked through his legs and kipped himself up.
 Life didn’t stop for new colours.

-“Alright,” he grumbled.
-“In private.”
+"Alright," he grumbled.
+"In private."

-“The Fourth Claw material is very brief tonight, My Father.”
+"The Fourth Claw material is very brief tonight, My Father."

-“Oh!
-Well, less jus’ bubble up, then.”
+"Oh!
+Well, less jus’ bubble up, then."

 Daar flowed over to his Bag of Many Things and grabbed his personal privacy button.
 It made a nice little opaque and silent space just big enough to fit him and an advisor or two; *super* useful for briefings on the move.
 He pressed it and enjoyed the very satisfying *clunk* it made, then shook his head at the sudden very heavy silence.

-“Alright, what’s first?” he asked.
+"Alright, what’s first?" he asked.

 Tiyun flicked an ear and ducked in a slight apology.
-“An update on that matter with Mister Etsicitty.
+"An update on that matter with Mister Etsicitty.
 The game went off well.
-No public notice of anything untoward.”
+No public notice of anything untoward."

-“Oh?
+"Oh?
 That’s good t’hear.
-And the rest…?”
+And the rest…?"

-“In motion, My Father.
-From what I can tell, the AEC nations will shortly be purged of the APA’s influence.”
+"In motion, My Father.
+From what I can tell, the AEC nations will shortly be purged of the APA’s influence."

-“...Good.
+"...Good.
 I’m glad. *Very* glad.
-An’ nothin’ at all outta shape ‘fer my friends?”
+An’ nothin’ at all outta shape ‘fer my friends?"

-“Nothing that we know of, My Father.”
+"Nothing that we know of, My Father."

 Daar duck-nodded.
-“Good news!
-What else?”
+"Good news!
+What else?"

-“That’s it for the sensitive items.
-I *did* say it would be brief, My Father.”
+"That’s it for the sensitive items.
+I *did* say it would be brief, My Father."

-“...Fair ‘nuff!”
+"...Fair ‘nuff!"
 Daar clicked his Button again, and was again put slightly out of sorts by the sudden presence of background...everything.

-“Okay.
-What else…?”
+"Okay.
+What else…?"

 Tiyun briefed him as they meandered into Leemu’s studio, where his sleek lil’ aide sniffed interestedly at one of Leemu’s paintings.
 Even as Daar had *used* to see them they’d been pretty good he thought.
 Now, of course, they were so much more.